Robert Douglas Laurie: Association of University Teachers

 The issue of pensions brought the idea of professional unity to the fore.
-The pension scheme for lecturers was to be left out of the new teachers pension fund formed by the Teachers' (Superannuation) Act 1918.
-As pension funds affect staff at levels of their career this created pressure for the association to include professors.
-At a conference in Bristol 27–28 June 1919 professorial delegates were present.
+The pension scheme for lecturers was to be left out of the new teachers' pension fund formed by the Teachers' (Superannuation) Act 1918.
+As pension funds affect staff at various stages of their careers, this created pressure for the association to include professors.
+At a conference in Bristol, 27–28 June 1919, professorial delegates were present.

 The name of the new Association was left until all other matters were decided.
-Speaking from the chair Laurie pointed out that "the idea which brought the Association into being was of a trade union character, but expressed the hope that, when material conditions had been satisfactorily improved, educational matters generally would form the essential points on which discussion would take place".
+Speaking from the chair, Laurie pointed out that "the idea which brought the Association into being was of a trade union character, but expressed the hope that, when material conditions had been satisfactorily improved, educational matters generally would form the essential points on which discussion would take place".

-In the end it was agreed that the new association's objectives would be"the advancement of University Education and Research and the promotion of common action among University teachers in connection therewith" with membership open to professors.
-Finally the name Association of University Teachers was voted for nem con (no votes against but some abstentions) and Douglas Laurie was elected as the first president.
+In the end, it was agreed that the new association's objectives would be"the advancement of University Education and Research and the promotion of common action among University teachers in connection therewith" with membership open to professors.
+Finally, the name Association of University Teachers was voted for nem con (no votes against but some abstentions) and Douglas Laurie was elected as the first president.
 He retired from teaching in 1940, but he became honorary secretary of the International Association of University Professors and Lecturers (IAUPL) in 1943.

-Although he served as president of the AUT for only one year, Laurie served as honorary general secretary for the rest of his life, running the association almost single handedly until he died in April 1953 while attending a meeting of IAUPL in Amsterdam.
+Although he served as president of the AUT for only one year, Laurie served as honorary general secretary for the rest of his life, running the association almost single-handedly until he died in April 1953 while attending a meeting of IAUPL in Amsterdam.